mobinamb/-certification-project3/README.md

 # FilterBar Component

 Functionality: Provides filter options for users to filter tasks based on priority, completion status, and due date.

+* This component provides filtering options for tasks based on priority, completion status, and due date.
+* It communicates with the parent component (mainApp) to apply filters to the task list.
 Props:
 onFilterChange: Callback function to handle filter changes.
 State: